vuejs/apollo/README.md

 ### Queries

-In the `query` object, add an attribute for each property you want to feed with the result of an Apollo query.
+In the `apollo` object, add an attribute for each property you want to feed with the result of an Apollo query.

 #### Simple query